chaucerbao/riotjs-project-template/README.md

 `modules/` contains reusable DOM elements, like sidebars or chat boxes.

-`pages/` contains the application's pages, like the homepage or an "about us" page.
+`pages/` contains the application's pages, like the homepage.

 `stores/` contains Flux stores that respond to events from the dispatcher.